hringbauer/ancIBD/docs/quick_start_bash.rst

    :language: console

 If you already have the appropriate hdf5 file for your samples, you can also supply the command line with the hdf5 file directly.
-But please make sure that the hdf5 file has suffix “ch{chromosome number}.h5” (e.g, “test.ch20.h5”).
+Make sure that the hdf5 file has the suffix “ch{chromosome number}.h5” (e.g. “test.ch20.h5”).

 .. code:: bash

     ancIBD-run --h5 ./test/example_hazelton.ch20.h5 --ch 20 --out test --marker_path ./data/filters/snps_bcftools_ch20.csv --map_path ./data/afs/v51.1_1240k.snp --af_path ./data/afs/v51.1_1240k_AF_ch20.tsv --prefix example_hazelton

-now we can do the same for the all the 22 autosomes.
+now we can do the same for all the 22 autosomes.
 This takes about 6min.

 .. code:: bash